 By analyzing the performance of our new and old sales decks, we now understand exactly how these two decks influenced the pipeline.
 And, even better, we can objectively say that we’ve created a high-performing sales deck.

 The key to successfully leveraging your sales content is having a system in place to organize, share, and track it.
 Just as important is connecting your sales content to business outcomes, like leads engaged, opportunities created, and deals won/lost.
+With DocSend, you’ll be able to share sales collaterals with prospects and clients while getting real-time, actionable, feedback on document engagement, so you can be in full control of your business outcome.
+Say goodbye to email attachments once and for all, and click here to get started with a free trial of DocSend!

 Because, here’s the thing, once you know how your sales content performs, you unlock the power to optimize it.
 And, as we’ve seen, high-performing sales content fuels your sales funnel.